Who Was Viola Gregg Liuzzo?

 Michigan Governor George Romney visited with Liuzzo's family after the murder, and stated that Liuzzo "gave her life for what she believed in, and what she believed in is the cause of humanity everywhere," according to an article in The New York Times.

-On March 30, 1965, roughly 350 people attended Liuzzo's funeral in Detroit, including Martin Luther King Jr., United Automobile Workers Union President Walter P. Reuther, Jimmy Hoffa of the International Brotherhood of Teamsters, and United States Attorney Lawrence Gubow.
+On March 30, 1965, roughly 350 people attended Liuzzo's funeral in Detroit, including King, United Automobile Workers Union President Walter P. Reuther, Jimmy Hoffa of the International Brotherhood of Teamsters, and United States Attorney Lawrence Gubow.

 Not long after her death, however, came a campaign to tarnish her reputation, driven by J. Edgar Hoover, director of the FBI.
 Assorted false stories were leaked that she was involved with Moton, and that she was a bad wife and mother.

-Eugene Thomas, Collie Leroy Wilkins Jr. and William O. Eaton were first represented by Matt H. Murphy, a lawyer for the Ku Klux Klan.
+Thomas, Wilkins and Eaton were first represented by Matt H. Murphy, a lawyer for the Ku Klux Klan.
 After Murphy died in a car accident, former Birmingham mayor Art Hanes took over the case.
 The defendants were acquitted by an all-white jury on state charges related to the crime, though they were later convicted on federal charges.

 Thomas and Wilkins were sentenced to 10 years in prison; Eaton died before his sentencing.
 Rowe had immunity from prosecution and went into the witness protection program.
 (Thomas and Wilkins later named Rowe as the shooter and he was indicted on murder charges, but they were dismissed because of his immunity deal.)